gambarini/employeeCRUD/README.md

 /$ dev_appserver.py app.yaml
 ```

-Just access the localhost domain created by the dev server, usualy localhost:8080.
+Just access the localhost domain created by the dev server, usually localhost:8080.
 It should load the CRUD page.